Which 5 challenges arise from studying online?

 Finally… technology problems – we’ve all been there!
 No software is perfect, and almost all technology takes some practice to really learn its benefits and how to best use it.
 At first, students may feel that studying online is slower and more awkward and can be easily interrupted due to technical problems.
 There may be a delay in your video and audio, your microphone may suddenly not work, or you may be unable to download your necessary resources.
 Whatever you do, don’t panic.
 Your teacher will be understanding, and you should be understanding of their difficulties too.
 After all, it’s a wonder of technology that people on opposite sides of the planet are able to share a classroom at all :-).

 While we’ve learnt that online learning environments may present challenges, the good news is that most of these issues can be easily overcome.
-Review the challenges listed here in our Lesson 2 Worksheet and then continue reading with Lesson 3 to discover our top tips for online study success.
+Review the challenges listed here in our Chapter 2 Worksheet and then continue reading with Chapter 3 to discover our top tips for online study success.

 There are currently no PowerPoint activities, additional teacher resources or audio and video recordings created for this topic.
 Please come back again next semester.